Blue Island II cyanotype image by Sayako Sugawara

 A two-day symposium, conceived by Professor John Kippin and Nicola Neate, and developed in collaboration with University of the Highlands & Islands, Centre for Rural Creativity and the Art School at UHI, North Uist, in Scotland’s Outer Hebrides, foregrounding Contemporary Landscape Practices in Photography and Film.

 An island is a singular place, its boundaries are clearly defined.
 It is both a microcosm of the World and a philosophical idea.
 It is a place that invites departure and return and it is a place that engages our imagination whilst continually inspiring re-definition.
 How have artists responded to these concepts, and how can we further engage with, and develop our understanding of these ideas through Arts Practice?

 Using a range of approaches with Contemporary Artists working in Photography and Film, this event will explore the inter-connectedness between people and places, and ask how this is changing and offering new perspectives, due to newly developed technologies and the availability of virtual communication.
 The Symposium will address our assumptions around identity, belonging, culture and citizenship along with questioning the development of new identities as a result of global diaspora.

 We will be exploring Contemporary Rural Life, moving away from the prevalent idealised and nostalgic representations, questioning who is defining and shaping the culture and landscape today, and assessing how artists responses to these new practices sit within more conventional and historic frameworks.

-Exhibitions by John Kippin and Nicola Neate; Amund Bentsen and Benjamin Skop together with an open call photographic exhibition curated by Rosie Blake will be open during the Symposium.
+Exhibitions by John Kippin and Nicola Neate; Amund Bentsen and Benjamin Skop together with an open call photographic exhibition curated by Rosalind Blake will be open during the Symposium.
 There will be film screenings curated by Andy Mackinnon included in the programme.

 Some contributors will be presenting live from Taigh Chearsabhagh.
 Other contributors and audience will access remotely online.
-Registration details tbc.